ExodusMovement/test/README.md

 - `--global` -- register all test helpers as global variables

-- `--typescript` -- enable typescript support
+- `--typescript` -- use typescript loader (which also compiles esm to cjs where needed)

-- `--babel` -- enable babel support
+- `--babel` -- use babel loader (slower than `--typescript`, makes sense if you have a special config)

 - `--coverage` -- enable coverage, prints coverage output (varies by coverage engine)